 The risk of catching coronavirus (COVID-19) is now rated as high according to the government.
 The government has now announced that everyone must stay at home.
 The Government has put together some updated guidance.

 Download this PDF from the GOV website and use the form to record any private driving practice you do with family or friends.
-It includes practising driving in the dark, on different types of road, like country roads, or dual carriageways* and in different weather conditions.
-You also need to practice how to plan and navigate a route.
-This supports the progress you make during your driving lessons.

 *You must not drive on a motorway when you’re being supervised by someone who is not a fully-qualified approved driving instructor